BND Hamburger Icon

 Open row

 While IVR systems can make life easier for customers and employees, they can frustrate users.
 Poorly designed IVR systems can be challenging to navigate and hard to understand, creating a negative customer experience that can impact how people see your business.
+And when you’re on a tight budget, dings to your reputation can have a serious impact.

 Fortunately, paying attention to specific design elements can help ensure customers enjoy using your IVR system.
 Here’s some advice for designing an IVR system that doesn’t annoy your customers and a look at business phone systems and call center services that can help.